stacykutyepov/Best-Runner/README.md

 * Redux-reselect to implement complex filter to memoize expensive calculations;
 * Redux-persist to save data in localStorage;
 * Material UI for Forms and Input Fields;
+* Styled Components to keep the concerns of styling and element architecture separated and make components more readable.
 * Canvas.js to make the weekly chart with the data;

 ### What Would I Like to Improve?